Jovito Salonga: Personal life

+Salonga met Lydia Busuego, a former editor-in-chief of a collegiate newspaper publication, in 1947, and got married on Valentine's Day, February 14, 1948.
+The couple have five children: Patricia, Victoria Regina, Ricardo, Esteban Fernando, and Eduardo.
+Lydia died on April 19, 2010, at the age of 88.

 Final years and legacy

 Salonga died on March 10, 2016, due to cardiac arrest at the Philippine Heart Center in Quezon City.

 Salonga has been called by his nephew Rene Saguisag (Saguisag used to call him Uncle Jovy though Salonga is actually the second cousin once removed of Saguisag, as his paternal grandmother Talia Saguisag is the first cousin of Salonga's mother Dinang Reyes) as the finest statesman or the best president we never had, while Joker Arroyo called him the most important historical figure who influenced the nation by his words alone.
 Bantayog ng mga Bayani renamed its main building in its compound as the Sen. Jovito R. Salonga Building.
 It houses the museum, amphitheater, and the office.
-While Siliman University's law school houses the Dr. Jovito R. Salonga Center for Law and Development.
+While Silliman University's law school houses the Dr. Jovito R. Salonga Center for Law and Development.